Plugins

 Available Hooks

-• onInit({ config }) — Called when the API Reference is initialized.
-Receives the resolved configuration.
+• onInit({ config, auth }) — Called when the API Reference is initialized.
+Receives the resolved configuration and the authentication state.

-• onConfigChange({ config }) — Called when the API Reference configuration changes.
+• onConfigChange({ config, auth }) — Called when the API Reference configuration changes.

 • onDestroy() — Called when the API Reference is destroyed.
 Use for cleanup.